benmccann/grpc-web/README.md

 language-specific Web frameworks, such as Python, Java, and Node.
 See the [roadmap](https://github.com/grpc/grpc-web/blob/master/ROADMAP.md) doc.

+Protocol Buffers compared to JSON:

+* Use less data to communicate same information
+* Generate native classes for both client and server (so structure and types are built-in)
+* Offer the ability to rename fields and change compatible types
+* Are slower to parse

 ## Quick start

 Try gRPC-Web and run a quick Echo example from the browser!